Setting up snakePipes

 The easiest way to install snakePipes is via our conda channel.
 The following command install snakePipes and also creates a conda virtual environment named snakePipes, which you can then activate via conda activate snakePipes.
 Specifying snakePipes version avoids issues with conda's environment solver.

-mamba create -n snakePipes -c mpi-ie -c conda-forge -c bioconda snakePipes
+conda create -n snakePipes -c conda-forge -c bioconda -c mpi-ie snakePipes

 This way, the software used within snakePipes do not conflict with the software pre-installed on your terminal or in your python environment.